dwallet-labs/dwallet-network/external-crates/move/documentation/coding_guidelines.md

 * [error!](https://docs.rs/log/0.4.14/log/macro.error.html) - Error-level messages have the highest urgency in [log](https://docs.rs/log/).
 An unexpected error has occurred (e.g. exceeded the maximum number of retries to complete an RPC or inability to store data to local storage).
 * [warn!](https://docs.rs/log/0.4.14/log/macro.warn.html) - Warn-level messages help notify admins about automatically handled issues (e.g. retrying a failed network connection or receiving the same message multiple times, etc.).
-* [info!](https://docs.rs/log/0.4.14/log/macro.info.html) - Info-level messages are well suited for "one-time" events (such as logging state on one-time startup and shutdown) or periodic events that are not frequently occurring - e.g. changing the validator set every day.
+* [info!](https://docs.rs/log/0.4.14/log/macro.info.html) - Info-level messages are well ikated for "one-time" events (such as logging state on one-time startup and shutdown) or periodic events that are not frequently occurring - e.g. changing the validator set every day.
 * [debug!](https://docs.rs/log/0.4.14/log/macro.debug.html) - Debug-level messages can occur frequently (i.e. potentially > 1 message per second) and are not typically expected to be enabled in production.
 * [trace!](https://docs.rs/log/0.4.14/log/macro.trace.html) - Trace-level logging is typically only used for function entry/exit.